-Well, it has been a very busy couple of weeks related to the construction of our new station and we have made a great deal of progress.
-Matt and Andrew from XX Towers were at our QTH again last week and we completed the integration and testing of all of the gear on our new Tower.
+Well, it has been a very busy couple of weeks related to the construction of our new station, and we have made great progress.
+Matt and Andrew from XX Towers were at our QTH again last week, and we completed the integration and testing of all the gear on our new Tower.
 This included adding the planned 80m Delta Loop antenna.
-This post will explain the final integration process for our new antenna system including the setup and testing in our shack.
+This post will explain the final integration process for our new antenna system, including the setup and testing in our shack.

-My work for this step began with the construction of 8 custom coax cables to complete all of the connections between the antennas, electronics and hard-line feeders on the tower.
+My work for this step began with the construction of 8 custom coax cables to complete all of the connections between the antennas, electronics, and hard-line feeders on the tower.
 These were built from a mix of LMR-400 UltraFlex and LMR-600 UltraFlex coax and a combination of N and UHF crimp-on connectors.
-I also prepared a total of 8 control cables for all of the electronics and equipment on the tower.
+I also prepared 8 control cables for all the electronics and equipment on the tower.

-The two control cables for the M2 Rotator and the K0XG Rotating Ring were already on the tower so Matt and I set up the two Green Heron Rotator Controllers at the base of the tower and connected them to their associated control cables.
-We tested the M2 Rotator at the top of the tower first and it worked on the first try.
+The two control cables for the M2 Rotator and the K0XG Rotating Ring were already on the tower, so Matt and I set up the two Green Heron Rotator Controllers at the base of the tower and connected them to their associated control cables.
+We first tested the M2 Rotator at the top of the tower, and it worked on the first try.
 We set the rotator in the middle of its range and set the controller to make this direction North.
-We drove a stake at the edge of our yard to pointed true North and Andrew adjusted the mast to point the top three Antennas North and locked down the mast to rotator clamp.
+We drove a stake at the edge of our yard to point True North, and Andrew adjusted the mast to point the top three Antennas North and locked down the mast to rotator clamp.

 Next, we tested the K0XG Ring with the second Green Heron controller.
-I decided to get a pair of Green Heron controllers in their black version and this required the folks at Green Heron to modify their deluxe version of their controller for the K0XG Ring.
+I decided to get a pair of Green Heron controllers in their black version, and this required the folks at Green Heron to modify their deluxe version of their controller for the K0XG Ring.
 On the initial test, the ring did not turn.
-We could tell that the relays in the ring control box at the base of the tower were being energized but the ring did not turn.
-After some troubleshooting with a voltmeter, we determined that the modified Green Heron controller was not supplying power to the Ring’s motor control relay.
-We called the folks at Green Heron and after some checking of the jumpers inside the modified Green Heron controller, we determined that the addition of a jumper would solve the problem.
-We did this and the ring worked fine!
+We could tell that the relays in the ring control box at the base of the tower were being energized, but the ring did not turn.
+After troubleshooting with a voltmeter, we determined that the modified Green Heron controller was not supplying power to the Ring’s motor control relay.
+We called the folks at Green Heron, and after some checking of the jumpers inside the modified Green Heron controller, we determined that the addition of a jumper would solve the problem.
+We did this, and the ring worked fine!

 Next, we sent the rest of the control cables up the tower to Andrew for connection to the devices on the tower.
-Theses included:
+These included: